-- Candidates may have no more than four years of post-PhD research experience prior to the appointment start date.
+- No more than 4 years post-PhD research experience

-- A research proposal no longer than two pages, double-spaced
+Research Proposal - No longer than two pages, double-spaced

-- An English-language writing sample (such as a partial dissertation chapter) no longer than 20 pages, double-spaced
+English language writing sample - Such as a partial dissertation chapter; no longer than 20 pages, double-spaced

-- Candidates who do not yet hold a Ph.D. but expect to by August 1, should supply a letter from their home institution confirming their schedule to completion
+Letter Confirming Expected Date of Conferral - Candidates who do not yet hold a PhD but expect to by the start date should supply a letter from their home institution confirming their schedule to completion.

 Application Deadline and Notification of Award: